william-lizr/william-lizr.github.io/README.md

 a musing on how philosophy (early psychology ;) works or fails)

-[The most powerful paper on heuristics ever written](Precis of simple decisionmaking that makes us smart by Todd, Gigerenzer; 2000.md) reading this paper made me question whether Kahneman's ideas were really just a ripoff of Tversky.
+[The most powerful paper on heuristics ever written](Precis of simple decisionmaking that makes us smart by Todd, Gigerenzer; 2000.md)
 This paper describes an entire ontology of heuristics, their structure, ecological validity, and entirely uproots the assumption that system I is inaccurate
+(reading this paper made me question whether Kahneman's ideas were really just immensely simplified regurgitations of what Tversky came up in private)